 Asking your high school counselor is the easiest way to find local scholarships but surprisingly, this seems to be the least-used resource.
 Counselors are a fantastic source of all types of information related to college applications.
 Whether you are looking for information on internships or scholarships, they should be the first person you should turn to.

-Many local businesses and organizations reach out to high schools every year to inform them about their scholarship opportunities.
+Many local businesses and organizations also reach out to high schools every year to inform them about their scholarship opportunities.
 They also add all scholarships won by past students.
 All it takes is a few minutes of your time to visit your high school counselor and find out about these amazing, lower-competition scholarship opportunities.
+Additionally, keep an eye out for any local scholarship announcements or boards your high school puts up.

 Your Parents’ Employers